-Mary Gutierrez, a campaign director with the Service Employees International Union sponsoring the bill, insists that collective action is the “most effective tool” to get policymakers to pay attention to a low-paid workforce, made up mostly of women of color.
+Mary Gutierrez, a campaign director with the Service Employees International Union—which is sponsoring the bill along with the United Domestic Workers of America—insists that collective action is the “most effective tool” to get policymakers to pay attention to a low-paid workforce, made up mostly of women of color.

 “It’s a commitment by the state to actually sit down with you and listen to what you have to say about the decisions that are being made,” she said.

 Those decisions include the rates that the state pays to reimburse subsidized child care workers, access to training and—maybe one day—benefits.
 Any spending increases would still need to be approved by the Legislature, but at least the state government would be forced to listen to the union’s concerns, said Gutierrez.